History, tourist information, and nearby accommodation

 From here a trail leads down 162 steps to one of the most wonderful little riverside spots you can imagine; the Tortoise Fountain, rising like a mushroom from the wooded hillside, with utterly magical views along the river.
 It is almost worth coming to Cliveden just for the Tortoise Fountain!

 Perhaps the most popular garden area, and certainly the easiest to access, is the exceptionally large Parterre, with parallel areas of colourful flowers set off by hedges.
 At the far end of the Parterre, facing the house, is a striking classical monument, providing a punctuation mark to the garden vista.
-And it is a vista; Cliveden has been ranked among the top 10 British gardens; it is a remarkable place, a mixture of formal and informal, in a magnificent riverside setting.
+And it is indeed a vista; Cliveden has been ranked among the top 10 British gardens; it is a remarkable place, a mixture of formal and informal, in a magnificent riverside setting.

 The house itself is now run as a hotel, and only three rooms are open to the public, but the gardens are maintained by the National Trust.
 There is also a full programme of events at Cliveden, including open-air theatre and children’s theatre held throughout the season.